zef/ATLAS-iOS/README.md

 The `slides` folder contains markdown that produces all of the presentations using [Marp](https://marp.app).

-The [`html` folder](/slides/html/) holds the rendered slides, which can be downloaded and opened up in a browser window from your own computer.
+The [`html` folder](/html/) holds the rendered slides, which can be downloaded and opened up in a browser window from your own computer.

 A Ruby Rakefile is used to organize the shell commands needed for various tasks.

-A symbolic link is created with `ln -s html/images images` from the `slides` folder, which enables me to see images when I run the marp server, but still store the images in the `html` folder so that they can be served when opening an HTML file locally.
+A symbolic link is created with `ln -s images slides/images`, which enables me to see images when I run the marp server, but still store the images in the `html` folder so that they can be served when opening an HTML file locally.